 I spent 2 months in Albania and was based in Tirana for 1 month.
-During that time, I visited the coast and saw some of the most stunning scenery by venturing out on day tours from Tirana.
-So, read on for my top 10 day trips from Tirana.
+During that time, I enjoyed all the fun things to do in the city, but I also visited the coast and saw some of the most stunning scenery by venturing out on day tours from Tirana.
+Read on for my top day trips from Tirana.

 Best Day Trips from Tirana